Kaif10/Kaif10/README.md

 * 🔭 I love building Machine Learning and Deep Learning models from research to production.
 * 🤔 Looking to contribute to Open Source.
+* ⚡ Currently learning DEVOPS and CLOUD.
 * 📫 Any queries? reach out to me on [LinkedIn](https://www.linkedin.com/in/kaif-kohari-a34433190/)
-* ⚡ Skills: Machine Learning, Python, C++, Javascript, Reactjs, Django, Flask, Docker, Responsive Web design.
+* ⚡ Skills: Machine Learning, Python, C++, Javascript, Reactjs, Django, Flask, Responsive Web design.

 ### Connect with me on: